austozi/selfhosted/filebrowser/README.md

 # File Browser

-[File Browser](https://github.com/filebrowser/filebrowser) is a web-based file browser that allows a user to interact with files on the server.
+[File Browser](https://github.com/filebrowser/filebrowser) is a web-based file browser that allows a user to interact with the file system on the server.

 ## Install